• >

 How many lenders do you look at?

-Many brokers will work across the market, but some will only work with a selected panel of lenders.
+Many brokers work across the entire market, but some are limited to a selected panel of lenders.

 Mortgage broker FAQs